 Binding transformations

-In this tutorial we will transform bindings declared in a separate standalone module.
-We will intercept a dependency exported in another module and transform it so that it adds some basic logging before executing the method and after the method finishes.
+In this tutorial, we will transform bindings declared in a separate standalone module.
+We will intercept a dependency exported in another module and transform it so that it adds some basic logging before method execution and after method finishes.

 Example Launcher

-First, we will create a new Launcher by extending a Launcher
+First, we will create a new Launcher by extending the Launcher

 class.